-National sexual boundaries emerge from a moral economy of nationalism wherein mutually reinforcing of the notion that good citizens have appropriate sexual habits and relies on double standards.
-This includes discrediting a marginalized groups sexuality.
+National sexual boundaries emerge from a moral economy of nationalism wherein mutually reinforcing the notion that good citizens have appropriate sexual habits and rely on double standards.
+This includes discrediting a marginalized group’s sexuality.
 For example, during the Holocaust, those identified as queer had to wear a pink triangle akin to the Star of David.
 Further, Jewish people were stereotyped as possessing feminine qualities and hypersexual.

 Black women suffer through the use of rape as a form of sexual control while women in the dominant group get punished for crossing the sexual color line: “Racist and sexualized depictions of others is a common strategy by all governments, not just extreme nationalists particularly during times of War”3

-Rape and the image of violence is thus a powerful strategy of sexualized racism.
+Rape and the image of violence are thus powerful strategies of sexualized racism.
 Joanne Nagel cites two ways this continued in Nazi Germany:

 The Nazis used sexualized racism, homophobia, and misogyny as foils against which to contrast their claims to superior morality and irile, but proper sexuality…Fascist ideology was imbued with an erotic hypersexuality dedicated to reproducig the Aryana race.4